 Beware of Water Damage

-If water damage has occurred on the property (learn how to remove it) – if it’s been flooded, for example – black mold could be anywhere.
+If water damage has occurred on the property – if it’s been flooded, for example – black mold could be anywhere.
 A professional mold remediator may have to remove the drywall, treat the wooden beams in the walls, and replace the drywall with new materials in order to ensure that the mold problem is stopped.
 While that can be expensive, it is well worth the trouble to have it done, especially when the health and safety of a family or a business may be at stake.

 Hi